Three more cases at Auckland coolstore

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-Three new cases of Covid-19 have been confirmed at an Auckland coolstore, the New Zealand Herald can reveal.
+Three new cases of Covid-19 have been confirmed at a Mt Wellington coolstore, the New Zealand Herald can reveal.

-Americold managing director Richard Winnall told the Herald test results had come back this morning confirming the new infections, taking the Mt Wellington facility's tally of confirmed infections to four.
+Americold managing director Richard Winnall told the Herald test results had come back this morning confirming the new infections, taking the facility's tally of confirmed infections to four.

 He understood there were further confirmed cases relating to family members of the positive Americold workers, but said details around these would be released by the Ministry of Health later today.